Samuel-233/CS3500SpreadSheet/README.md

 # Overview of the Spreadsheet functionality

 The Spreadsheet program is currently capable of Evaluate expression, make dependency relationship.
+It also can create cells with dependency by entering the formula with variables

 Future extensions are a fully function spread sheet

 # Time Expenditures: